 As much as Christianity has been misused as a tool of white supremacy in America.
 Christianity has also been an instrument of liberation, protection, and protest to combat the evil of white supremacy in America.
 Historically, identified mostly from the invisible institution called, The Black Church.
 (Raboteau, 1984?)
-There were many religions, denominations, and spiritual expressions that has influenced positively in America, but the Black Christian Church and/or the Black American Christian preacher in America has remained at the forefront of robustly engaging white supremacy.
+Many religions, denominations, and spiritual expressions has influenced positively in America, but the Black Christian Church and/or the Black American Christian preacher in America has remained at the forefront of robustly engaging white supremacy.
 Of all the religious leaders that have been martyrs in the fight against white supremacy in America; it has been mostly the Black American Christian preacher who has given their life for the fight of racial reconciliation.
 Examining the Black Christian Church would only make sense to compare in current society to see how progress has moved forward.

 (Write more paragraphs to correlate how Christianity, White Supremacy informed American Law)

 This dissertation project focuses on a sampling data of Christians between the cultural groups of white, European Americans, and Black, African American descendants of US Chattel Slavery.
-The research is rooted in observing a population sample among these two groups who identify as having Baptist, Christian origins that currently live in the Orange County, California area by measuring their level of cultural metriopathy.
+The research is rooted in observing a population sample among these two groups who identify as having Baptist, Christian origins currently living in the Orange County, California area by measuring their cultural metriopathy.

 For purposes of this research, the operational definition of cultural metriopathy is measuring empathy emphasized through self-restraint, sacrifice, and re-negotiating a new normal.
-Metri- derived from the word metric, and pathy- from the word pathos in relation to empathy. (*) The focus of this study comes out of the need to explore more ways to consider how these two differing groups in America can find racial reconciliation beyond being simply empathetic or sharing faith heritages.
+Metri- derived from the word metric, and pathy- from the word pathos in relation to empathy. (*) This study's focus comes from the need to explore more ways to consider how these two groups in America can find racial reconciliation beyond simply being empathetic or sharing faith heritages.

 The dissertation is operating out of a sociological, social research approach.
 The project will measure quantitatively as to how to determine the capacity for persons to promote change of practices and policies beyond symbolism and platitudes.
 Ordinal and interval research instruments will be used assessing to compare how these two distinct groups respond to one another.
 A scenario will be placed before these persons to engage a primordial experience; feeling the body experience; expressing the physical body and responding to it (or how they respond to it).

 The area of epigenetics has shed light on how behavior is influenced through genetic heredity.
-The history of America and humanity through the study of epigenetics have asserted how a person’s body absorbs the trauma, endurance, and nurture of past generations.
+The history of America and humanity through the study of epigenetics have asserted how a person’s body absorbs past generations' trauma, endurance, and nurture.
 This dissertation research explores how and why racism still exists from this perspective.
 The intent of the researcher is not negating a person’s mind or thoughts yet finding out if and/or how the body often unknowingly cultivates the past.
 This is often identified how an individual may respond to trauma through flight, freeze, or fight.

-This assessment explores simply how the shortcomings of empathy may not be enough for these two groups to attain racial reconciliation.
+This assessment simply explores how empathy's shortcomings may not be enough for these two groups to attain racial reconciliation.
 Past approaches toward racial reconciliation are platitudes at best among the practices of multiculturalism, diversity training, cultural competency, and cultural empathy.
-The null hypothesis of this research suggests that there is no significant statistical difference between the cultural metriopathy of white, European Americans, and black, African American descendants of chattel slavery.
-The goal of this research is to identify other means for reconciliation and healing.
+This research's null hypothesis suggests no significant statistical difference exists between the cultural metriopathy of white, European Americans, and black, African American descendants of chattel slavery.
+This research aims to identify other means for reconciliation and healing.